A few days ago I reposted a story I wrote about a woman on holiday, called Sun, Sea and a Cup of Tea. See here:

 Sun, Sea and a Cup of Tea – Finale

 Jane walked down the street from the apartment complex to the main part of town.
 She heard a couple of guys wolf whistle as she went past.
 She smiled to herself.
-Her fifty-year-old body may not be as slim as it used to be but clearly, she still had it.
+Her fifty-year-old body may not be as slim as it used to be, in fact curvaceous would have been a kinder description, but clearly, she still had it.
 Then she heard footsteps behind her.
 Angela was walking a long behind her wearing a white sarong dress over her black bikini with a black wide-brimmed hat.
 She wore stylish espadrille wedges on her feet that gave her extra height.
 Jane felt a pang of jealousy as she realised the wolf whistles hadn’t been for her at all but for Angela’s stunning twenty-something year old figure instead.

 Angela walked up to her and gave her a warm smile.
 “Hi Jane, are you headed into town too?
 Do you mind if I join you?”